-During the financial year 2022-23, the following consolidated fees were made to the Statutory Auditors of the Company and its subsidiaries respectively:
+During the financial year 2023-24, the following consolidated fees were made to the Statutory Auditors of the Company and its subsidiaries respectively:

 SI.
 No Name of the Company Name of the Auditor Fees paid 1.
-Manaksia Coated Metals & Industries Limited M/s.
+Manaksia Coated Metals & Industries M/s.
 S. Bhalotia & Associates - Audit Fees: Rs.
-7,00,000 - Tax: Rs.
+7,00,000 Limited - Tax: Rs.
 50,000 2.
 JPA Snacks Private Limited M/s S. Bhalotia& Associates Rs.
-7500 x) Disclosure Relating to Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 xi) Accounting Treatment
+7500 x) Disclosure Relating to Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 xi) Disclosure of certain types of agreements binding listed entities

 The Company has in place an effective mechanism for dealing with complaints relating to sexual harassment at workplace.
-The details relating to the number of complaints received and disposed of during the financial year 2022-23 are as under:
+The details relating to the number of complaints received and disposed of during the financial year 2023-24 are as under:

-- a) Number of complaints filed during the financial year: NIL - b) Number of complaints disposed of during the financial year: NIL - c) Number of complaints pending as on end of the financial year: NIL xii) Foreign Exchange Risk xiii) Disclosure by listed entity and its subsidiaries of 'Loans and advances in the nature of loans to firms/companies in which directors are interested by name and amount'.
+- a) Number of complaints filed during the financial year : NIL - b) Number of complaints disposed of during the financial year : NIL - c) Number of complaints pending as on end of the financial year : NIL xii) Accounting Treatment